sjkirwan/power-outage/README.md

 Tip: Make sure to hit all of the points above: many projects in the past have lost points for not doing so.

 # Final Model
-For My Final model I changed away from a Logistic Regression to a Random Forest Regression as it had a lower mean absolute error.
-In addition I chnaged my numerical varibles from [] to [] and standarzied them.
-I also added categorical varibles, such as [].
-I engineered [] varible by quartiled to reduce the effect of its outliers.
-To find the best hyperparamters I used GridSearchCV and found keeping most the deflaut was best.
-Overall these chnages decreased my mean absolute error form 8,305 to 2,570.
+For My Final model I changed away from a Lasso Regression to a Random Forest Regression as Lasso assumes a linear relationship between features and target where that might not be the case here, it also helped that Random Forest Regression a lower mean absolute error.
+In addition I chnaged my numerical varibles from 'TOTAL.CUSTOMER' to 'POPDEN_RURAL' because I TOTAL.CUSTOMER's isnt as indicitive of a more complex power grid as population desity would be.
+In addition, I standarized 'POPDEN_RURAL'.
+In exploritory alanysis I found that alout varied from region to region so I added a categorical varible 'CLIMATE.REGION'.
+I wanted to factor in the wealth of a state so I engineered the 'PC.REALGSP.REL' varible by quartiled to reduce the effect of its outliers.
+To find the best hyperparamters I used GridSearchCV and found keeping most the deflauts was best.
+Overall these chnages decreased my mean absolute error form 7,431 to 2,570.

 <iframe
   src="assets/Final_model.html.html"